Morse–Kelley set theory: Discussion

 Limitation of Size plus I being a set (hence the universe is nonempty) renders provable the sethood of the empty set; hence no need for an axiom of empty set.
 Such an axiom could be added, of course, and minor perturbations of the above axioms would necessitate this addition.
 The set I is not identified with the limit ordinal $\omega,$ as I could be a set larger than $\omega.$ In this case, the existence of $\omega$ would follow from either form of Limitation of Size.

 The class of von Neumann ordinals can be well-ordered.
 It cannot be a set (under pain of paradox); hence that class is a proper class, and all proper classes have the same size as V. Hence V too can be well-ordered.

-MK can be confused with second-order ZFC, ZFC with second-order logic (representing second-order objects in set rather than predicate language) as its background logic.
+MK can be confused with second-order ZFC, that is, ZFC with second-order logic (representing second-order objects in set rather than predicate language) as its background logic.
 The language of second-order ZFC is similar to that of MK (although a set and a class having the same extension can no longer be identified), and their syntactical resources for practical proof are almost identical (and are identical if MK includes the strong form of Limitation of Size).
 But the semantics of second-order ZFC are quite different from those of MK.
 For example, if MK is consistent then it has a countable first-order model, while second-order ZFC has no countable models.